Indian Meal Moth

 Most Indian meal moth damage comes from its feeding habits.
-For instance, when it comes time for grain to to be sold, dry weight is reduced because the larvae have been feeding on the grain germ.
+For instance, when it comes time for grain to be sold, dry weight is reduced because the larvae have been feeding on the grain germ.
 Contamination from skins and excrement, as well as the presence of the insects themselves reduces the value of the overall product.

-Indian Meal Moth Infestation
+Indian Meal Moth Larvae

 Females will lay between 100 to 300 eggs during their lifetimes.
 These are tiny, white ovals, and they will appear either on their own, or in groups near a food source.
 They will hatch over the course of two days to four weeks, depending on their environment.
 Indian meal moths will be able to survive in places where temperatures remain above 50 degrees.

 As larvae, they will feed on the surface of food, sometimes even chewing through plastic bags and thin cardboard.
-Not only is the the presence of larvae annoying in and of itself, but what they leave behind is just as irritating.
+Not only is the presence of larvae annoying in and of itself, but what they leave behind is just as irritating.
 During this stage, they will often shed skin and release excrement, further contaminating any foods they may be living in.

 As it begins to exit the larvae stage, the Indian meal moth will crawl to the top of whatever environment it is living in and begin to spin silken cocoons for the pupae stage.
 The moths may last in this state for at least a month before they emerge, although it usually takes longer if environmental conditions are not ideal.
 You will notice the presence of silk-like webbing in any foods that have these moths present.